Liveness and Latency of Byzantine State-Machine Replication (Extended Version): System Model

 \section{System Model}

-We consider a system of $n = 3f+1$ processes, out of which at most $f$ can be Byzantine, i.e., can behave arbitrarily.
-In the latter case the process is {\em faulty}; otherwise it is {\em correct}.
-We denote the set of all correct processes by $\correct$.
+We consider a system of $n = 3f+1$ processes.
+At most $f$ of these can be Byzantine (aka {\em faulty}), i.e., can behave arbitrarily.
+The rest of the processes are {\em correct} and we denote their set by $\correct$.
 We call a set $Q$ of $2f+1$ processes a {\em quorum} and write $\quorum(Q)$.
 We assume standard cryptographic primitives~\cite[\S{}2.3]{cachin-book}: processes can communicate via authenticated point-to-point links, sign messages using digital signatures, and use a collision-resistant hash function $\hash()$.
 We denote by $\langle m \rangle_i$ a message $m$ signed by process $p_i$.

 We consider a {\em partial synchrony} model~\cite{dls,CT96}: for each execution of the protocol, there exist a time $\GST$ and a duration $\delta$ such that after $\GST$ message delays between correct processes are bounded by $\delta$; before $\GST$ messages can get arbitrarily delayed or lost.
 As in~\cite{CT96}, we assume that the values of $\GST$ and $\delta$ are unknown to the protocol.
 This reflects the requirements of practical systems, whose designers cannot accurately predict when network problems leading to asynchrony will stop and what the latency will be during the following synchronous period.
 We also assume that processes have hardware clocks that can drift unboundedly from real time before $\GST$, but do not drift thereafter.